 BTEC Travel and Tourism aims to encourage students to develop broad skills, knowledge and understanding of the travel and tourism industry and should prepare students for further study or training in travel and tourism related occupations.

-Progression and career opportunities

 BTEC Travel and Tourism enables progression to obtain further study at many universities.
 It provides an excellent grounding for those seeking employment in a wide variety of settings including various roles within the business and travel industry.

 Interesting Facts

 Travel and Tourism experts have said the 2021 is the year to start studying Travel and Tourism as the industry will see massive growth in a couple of years after the pandemic

 Tourism is one of the biggest growth industries in Northern Ireland with over 43,000 jobs and growing yearly .

-Progression and career opportunities

 - Travel Agent

 - Tour Operator

 - Event Management

 - Customer Service

 - Hospitality Industry

 - Wholesaler

 - Cruising

 - Tourism Services

 - Visitor Information

 - Transport

-Exam Board: Pearson

 HOD: Mrs Tuff

-Assessment

 2 examinations and 2 coursework units.

-The course is divided into four units:

 Unit 1-The World of Travel and Tourism

 Unit 2- Global Destinations

 Unit 3-Principles of Marketing in Travel and Tourism

 Unit 9 - Visitor Attractions